BESS Workgroup

 * Forwarder

-DF Alg - refers Alg: Refers to the Designated Forwarder Election Algorithm.
-This Algorithm, which
+DF Alg - refers Alg: Refers to Designated Forwarder Election Algorithm.
+This the DF election algorithm, which is sometimes

 * DP - refers

-DP: Refers to the "Don't Preempt" (me) capability in the
+DP: Refers to the "Don't Preempt" (me) capability Capability in the

 Designated Forwarder DF Election extended community.